fpisidoro/subatomico/README.md

 # subatomico

 Radioactivity unit conversions, half life, and decay calculations made quick and easy for Flutter and Dart.
+These calculations are not difficult, but this package was created to help reduce the work of looking up conversion factors and equations.
+If you use subatomico in your app, please let us know, so we can proudly let everyone else know.

 The subatomico package consists of only three easy classes:
 - **Radionuclide** - specify the isotope